Key insights:

 Being denied for a credit card can be discouraging, and it may leave you with questions about why you were denied and how this will impact your credit.
 Credit card denials won’t appear on your credit report, and the only thing that may affect your credit is the application.
 Applying for any credit card — regardless of whether you’re approved — will add a hard inquiry to your credit report.
 Hard inquiries can have a small impact on your credit score for up to a year and appear on your credit report for up to 2 years.

-Let’s explore why credit card applications may be denied and ways to help boost your future approval odds.
+Let’s explore why credit card applications may be denied and ways to help improve your odds of approval in the future.

 Reasons your credit card application may be denied

-There are several reasons why your credit card application might be denied.
-It often comes down to not meeting the card requirements.
+There are many reasons why your credit card application might be denied.
+Often, a denial is simply due to not meeting the card requirements.
 However, you can have good or excellent credit and still be denied for other reasons.

 Some factors that may lead to a denied application include:

 - Credit score: Lenders have credit score requirements for each card.
-A lower credit score can make it more difficult to qualify for many credit cards.
+A lower credit score may make it more difficult to qualify for many credit cards.

-- Credit history: A longer credit history can give lenders a better idea of your behavior as a borrower.
+- Credit history: A longer credit history may give lenders a better idea of your behavior as a borrower.
 Lenders also consider factors like on-time payment history and bankruptcy filings.

 - Age: Generally, you must be at least 18 to apply for a credit card.

-- Debt-to-income (DTI) ratio: High debt levels, especially compared to your income, may result in being denied for a new credit card.
-A high DTI can signal to lenders that you could have trouble repaying new debt.
+- Debt-to-income (DTI) ratio: High debt levels, especially compared to your income, could result in being denied for a new credit card.
+A high DTI may signal to lenders that you could have trouble repaying new debt.

 - Income: Your income gives issuers an idea of your ability to make payments.
 Lenders may exclude applicants that fall below a certain income threshold.